gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - comparison to MVC-I
   - in both, Model module plays an active role
   - you register controller with the model and then the view
+  - in mvc2 the view and controller are completely separated
+- from sequence - controller register with model and initializes view, view registers with model and the controller updates while the model notifies and view gets updated

 ![](img/mvc_sequence.PNG)